Norec Attack: Stripping BLE encryption from Nordic’s Library (CVE-2020–15509)

 return false;

-I find their solution a bit naive.
+}I find their solution a bit naive.
 It does not solve the problem and assumes the peripheral has a client characteristic configuration descriptor (this could also be faked).
-This is insane and insecure.
+This is insecure.

 Attack Mitigation and a recommended patch

-I have suggested a mitigation technique that is easy to implement and will secure the application until google fixes their framework.
+I suggested a mitigation technique that is easy to implement and will secure the application until google fixes their framework.
 My recommended mitigation is to invoke android’s native createBond() each time the user wishes to have encrypted communication and then check the result.
 Then, check the current bond state.

 If the result is false and the bond state is BOND_BONDED, just remove the key and try again.